 - ¾ teaspoon dried parsley

-- ¾ cup FRANK'S REDHOT® buffalo wings sauce
+- ¾ cup buffalo wing sauce your preferred kind

 - ¼ cup reduced-sodium chicken broth

-- Whisk together buffalo wing sauce, broth, and vinegar.
-Pour into the Instant Pot over everything.
+- Whisk together the buffalo wing sauce, broth, and vinegar, then pour it into the Instant Pot over everything.

-- Press the "Manual" button, and then using the "+" or "-" buttons adjust the cook time to 15 minutes.
+- Press the "Manual" button (this may be called "Pressure Cook" on newer Instant Pot models), then use the "+" or "-" buttons to adjust the cook time to 15 minutes of high pressure cooking.
 Once the 15 minutes are up, let the pressure release manually for 5 minutes, then carefully turn the knob from "sealing" to "venting" and wait for the float valve to go down.
 At this point remove the lid, using care as the steam will be hot.

 - Remove the chicken breasts and shred using your preferred method.
-You can place them on a cutting board and shred using two forks, or use the paddle attachment of a stand mixer (see note in post above).
+You can place them on a cutting board and shred using two forks, or use the paddle attachment of a stand mixer (see note).

-- Press the "Saute" button on the Instant Pot to thicken the cooking liquid into a sauce.
-Remove 2 tablespoon of the liquid and add to a small bowl.
-Add cornstarch and whisk until smooth.
-Slowly drizzle cornstarch slurry into the Instant Pot while stirring.
+- With the chicken out of the Instant Pot, press the "Saute" button to thicken the cooking liquid into a sauce.
+Remove about 2 Tablespoons of the liquid and add to a small bowl.
+Whisk in cornstarch until smooth, then slowly drizzle cornstarch slurry into the Instant Pot while stirring.
 Stir frequently as the sauce thickens.

-- Once thickened to your liking, add back shredded chicken and stir to coat.
-Serve Instant Pot buffalo chicken on salads, sandwiches, tacos, sliders, and more!
+- Once the sauce has thickened to your liking, add back the shredded chicken and toss to coat.
+Serve Instant Pot buffalo chicken on salads, sandwiches, tacos, sliders, and more.